Paradise Season 2 Review: Bold but Uneven Sci-Fi

 Storylines: Ambitious but Uneven

-Overall, the writing feels stretched rather than weaker.
-When it works, it feels deeper.
-When it doesn’t, it feels rushed.
+The writing feels like an overstretch, rather than bad.
+When it is good, it is great.
+When it is bad, it feels rushed.

 Performances and Character Development